My Beauty-Editor Friends Have the Best Brows: 8 Pencils They Swear By

 7. Trim on a Diagonal

 "Sometimes with trimming, people give themselves an eyebrow haircut," Healy says.
 "They trim the brows in a straight row across.
 It's best to trim your hairs one at a time on a diagonal angle.
-Overtrimming can lead to the brow being gappy."
+Over trimming can lead to the brow being gappy."

 Bailey suggests taking a clear gel and brushing the brow hairs upward toward the hairline and out toward the temple.
-Let the gel dry and only trim the ends that are sticking out too far past your desired shape.
+Let the gel dry, and only trim the ends that are sticking out too far past your desired shape.

-8. Tame Your Brows With Brow Gel
+8. Tame Your Brows With Gel

-Healy says you can use product to define your shape so that you can keep hair removal at a minimum between your eyebrow appointments.
+Healy says you can use product to define your brow shape so that you can keep hair removal at a minimum between your eyebrow appointments.
 "Sometimes, you can make a good compromise out of the brow length by using a clear brow gel," he says.
 "Instead of going scissor-happy, you have clear brow gel to tame them.
 If the line gets a little bit less distinct, you could have a pencil to sharpen it up.
 As the hair gets a little gray, you could use brow lacquer to coat it."

 -